The CAP Transitional Regulation and Next Generation EU funds

 Reasons for delays need to be examined

-When the approval exercise is completed, we will need an investigation into the reasons for these unacceptable delays and some allocation of responsibility between possible contributing factors.… Read the rest
+When the approval exercise is completed, we will need an investigation into the reasons for these unacceptable delays and some allocation of responsibility between possible contributing factors.
+Lessons need to be learned for the next programming period.
+The factors which might have contributed to the delays in approval fall under four headings:

 Commitments to rural development spending 76% below forecast in 2014